All Products

 Important

-If you want that the results are returned as strings, you must add the -bytesOutputAsString parameter to the command that you use to start Lindorm-cli in the following format:
+If you want the query result for a dynamic column is returned as ordinary strings, you must add the -bytesOutputAsString parameter to the end of the command that you use in Lindorm-cli to connect to Lindorm.
+The following example shows the format of the command:

 ./lindorm-cli -url <jdbc url> -username <Username> -password <Password> -bytesOutputAsString